 THE MINISTER OF STATE IN THE MINISTRY OF PETROLEUM.
-CHEMICALS AND FERTILIZERS (SHRI DALBIR SINGH): (a) and (b) In June, 1980, Government have reimposed distribution control on Vitamin 'C. Since indigenous production of Vitamin 'C during the year 1979-80 registered a decrease as compare[^] to the year 1978-79 and some imports took place it cannot be ! said that the supply of indigenous I Vitamin 'C in the country i, adequate.
+CHEMICALS AND FERTILIZERS (SHRI DALBIR SINGH): (a) and (b) In June, 1980, Government have reimposed distribution control on Vitamin 'C'.
+Since indigenous production of Vitamin 'C' during the year 1979-80 registered a decrease as compared to the year 1978-79 and some imports took place it cannot be said that the supply of indigenous Vitamin 'C' in the country is adequate.